 Are you looking to move your WordPress site to a new host or different server?
-The biggest risk when migrating a website to a new server is data loss and potential downtime.
+The biggest risk when switching web hosting or migrating a website to a new server is data loss and potential downtime.
 In this step by step guide, we will show you how to properly migrate your WordPress site to a new host with no downtime.

-Important: Before we start, we want to remind you that most WordPress hosting companies offer free migration services.
+Important: Before we start, we want to remind you that the best WordPress hosting companies offer free migration service.
 If they don’t publicly state that, then all you have to do is ask.
 Usually it’s free, but some may charge a small fee.

 Step 1: Choose Your New WordPress Host

-If you’re stuck with a slow web host even after optimizing your WordPress site for speed, it’s time to move your WordPress site to a new host that can handle your growing traffic.
+If you are stuck with a slow web host even after optimizing WordPress speed and performance, then it’s time to move your WordPress site to a new host that can handle your growing traffic.

 When looking for a new WordPress hosting provider, it’s important to choose carefully, so you don’t have to move again any time soon.